 He is arguably the most notorious serial killer of all time, and perhaps one of the most infamous cult figures in history.
 Scarcely does the mere mention of ones name evoke such fear and imagery.

 The individual – or monster – responsible for the horrifying and ghastly murders that were committed in late 19th century London remains unknown to this day.
-For over one hundred twenty five years, professional and amateur sleuths alike have tried to piece together this unsolved mystery, yet the true identity of the killer is still shrouded in mystery.
+For over one hundred twenty five years, professional and amateur sleuths alike have tried to piece together this unsolved mystery, yet no one has ever been able to definitively answer the questions who and why.
+What sort of person would have been capable of committing such horrible acts and why did they target such poor disadvantaged women?

-The legend of Jack the Ripper and his evil deeds is both terrifying and fascinating, and to this day, the gruesome Whitechapel Murders of 1888 remain one of the most storied whodunits of all time.
+The legend of Jack the Ripper and his evil deeds is both terrifying and fascinating, and to this day, the gruesome series of Whitechapel Murders of 1888 endures as one of the most storied whodunits of all time.

 The Legend of Jack the Ripper

 Jack the Ripper is a pseudonym given to a serial killer who lurked in the impoverished districts of London's east end in the autumn of 1888.
 The nickname was derived from a letter written at the time of the killings by someone who claimed to be the murderer.
 Although there have been many suspects in the case and theories discussed, the actual identity of the killer and the motives behind the grisly crimes are unknown even to this day.

 Jack the Ripper, or “Leather Apron” as he was sometimes referred, was bent on making a name for himself by leaving his grisly handiwork in plain sight.
 All of his victims were killed where they were found – most all of them horribly mutilated to varying degrees.
 The nature of the crimes, and the Ripper's ability to escape the scene undetected, made for quite the Victorian era media frenzy.
 The Ripper had successfully cast a veil of terror over an entire city and achieved worldwide infamy by word of his devilish deeds.